what-to-bring-library-study-session

 bullet-journal-study-tracker

-Updating my bullet journal study tracker using the Leuchtturm1917 Dotted Notebook.
+Updating my bullet journal study tracker using my favourite dotted notebook.

 10. Writing Utensils and Accessories

 Why does it seem like we need so many writing utensils and accessories to study these days?
-Oh right – because we do!
+I didn’t realize studying require so many supplies – until I became a student.

 If you colour code your notes, check you have the necessary colours.
 You don’t need to bring your ENTIRE collection – just the ones you need for what you have planned to do.